Mastering Infrastructure as Code: A Comprehensive Guide to Terraform on Google Cloud Platform

 What is the use of Terraform in DevOps?

-In this example, I will be using Google Cloud Platform (GCP) and Github to implement terraform infrastructure.
-GCP will be the cloud provider where I will build the infrastructure, and GitHub is a cloud-based code repository to store revisions and versions of code.
+In this example, I will use Google Cloud Platform (GCP) and Github to implement Terraform infrastructure.
+GCP will be the cloud provider where I will build the infrastructure, and GitHub is a cloud-based code repository for storing revisions and versions of code.

 Terraform: Google Cloud Platform (GCP)